tushar239/SampleStormProject/src/main/java/githubcommittopology/readme.txt

 run LocalTopologyRunner.

-2. How to submit a topology to a Remote cluster?
+2. How to submit a topology to a REMOTE cluster?

 - Creating a storm cluster in your local https://www.tutorialspoint.com/apache_storm/apache_storm_installation.htm